microsoft/BotBuilder-Samples/experimental/qnamaker-multiturn-bot/csharp_dotnetcore/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3999/api/messages`

-# Try Active Learning
-- Once your QnA Maker service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Sample queries: "surface pro 4", "apps on your surface pro"

 # Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.